- Pertussis is a highly contagious respiratory infection characterized by a "whooping cough.”

 How It Affects Your Body

-Once the bacteria, known as Bordetella pertussis, is inhaled, it attaches to the tiny, hair-like structures (cilia) that line the upper respiratory system and releases poisons that damage them.
+Once the bacteria, known as Bordetella pertussis, is inhaled from an infected person coughing or sneezing, it attaches to the tiny, hair-like structures (cilia) that line the upper respiratory system and releases poisons that damage them.
 This, in turn, causes the airways to swell, making it hard to breathe.

 As symptoms progress, complications may occur, particularly in infants, who can be subject to pneumonia, heart failure, collapsed lung, brain bleeds and even death.
-In older children and adults, coughing spells may result in retching and vomiting, leading to rib fracture.
+In older children and adults, coughing spells may result in loss of bladder control and retching and vomiting, leading to rib fracture.

 Who Is at Risk?